Cat Scratch Disease

 Cat scratch disease is an infection caused by a bacterium in cat saliva.

-If you are scratched or bitten by a cat or kitten, it is important to promptly wash the area with soap and water.
+If you are scratched or bitten by a cat or kitten, it's important to promptly wash the area with soap and water right away.

 Cat scratch disease can be treated by antibiotics.